michaelfolkson/bcoin-hackathon/set-up-guide.md

 See https://github.com/bcoin-org/bcoin/wiki/Beginner's-Guide for more in-depth installation instructions.

-Once you have confirmed that bcoin has been successfully installed globally, you may stop running bcoin and instead run the following:
+Once you have confirmed that bcoin has been successfully installed globally, you may stop running bcoin command from above and instead run the following:

 ```$ bin/bcoin --network simnet --nodes 10.7.64.53,redsquad.dev.purse.io --host '::' --public-host 172.17.0.1```